ohabash/startPoint/README.md

 # Frontend startPoint
 Grunt / scss / compass

-Prep: Your machine will need nodeJS and Grunt installed locally before doing the following
+Prep: Your machine or server will need nodeJS and Grunt installed globally before doing the following.

 #The Setup